National Shipbuilding Strategy: Addition of a third shipyard

 In 2019, the Government of Canada decided to initiate a competition to add a third yard to the NSS.
 Widely rumored to end up being Davie Yards of Quebec, the yard appeared likely to specialize in medium, and possibly Polar, icebreakers for the Coast Guard.

 In December 2019 it was announced that only Davie Yards had qualified for the icebreaker work.
 The next step was to negotiate an umbrella agreement between the federal government and Davie Yards by the end of 2020.
 The umbrella agreement would formally add Davie as a third yard under the NSS.
 However, by the end of 2020 no progress had yet been reported.

 In May 2021, the Government announced that the conclusion of the envisaged umbrella agreement was now "expected to be in place in late 2021".
 It was also announced that, pending the conclusion of that agreement, Davie would build one polar icebreaker for the Coast Guard while the Seaspan yard would build another one.
 As of the end of 2021, further progress on the conclusion of the umbrella agreement had not yet been reported.

 In June 2022 the Government again indicated that negotiations had been initiated to conclude an agreement by the end of the year.
 However, as of early January 2023 and consistent with the pattern of previous years, no further progress had been reported.
+The agreement to incorporate Davie as a third shipyard within the NSS was finally signed in April 2023.